Jemma Timberlake (she/her)

 Accessing the unconscious through the act of creating can increase feelings of empowerment, agency and ownership of your own story, when words alone are not enough.

-My practice is based in the arts, community and mental health centred Liberation Art Gallery, situated in the south lanes in the centre of Brighton.The gallery is easy to find, with many bus routes close by and is a 12 minute walk from Brighton Railway Station.
+My practice is based in the wellness centre at The Practice Rooms on Ship Street in the centre of Brighton.The space is easy to find, with many bus routes close by and is a 11 minute walk from Brighton Railway Station.

-The therapy room occupies the attic space of the gallery, a calm and comforting environment with natural light.
+The therapy room is a calm and comforting environment with natural light, plants and homely furnishings.

 Inclusive, de-medicalised and trauma sensitive Art Psychotherapy sessions are provided.
 I hold a welcoming space for clients from all backgrounds, where culture, identity and difference can be explored.

-Long or short term work is offered and sessions can be done online or in person.
+Long or short term work is offered.
+Sessions can be done online or in person.
 All wet and dry art materials are supplied.
-Please contact me to discuss my rates and way of working.
+Please contact me to discuss my way of working.

 Brighton